vordimous/zilla-docs/src/how-tos/connecting-to-kafka/amazon-msk.md

 "Public Access" can be turned on for MSK clusters running Apache Kafka 2.6.0 or later.
 Follow the MSK [Public Access Guide](https://docs.aws.amazon.com/msk/latest/developerguide/public-access.html)to do so.

 ::: warning
 MSK's “Public Access” feature directly exposes your brokers to the internet, which may present additional security concerns.
-An alternative and more flexible solution is the [Zilla Plus (Public MSK Proxy)](https://docs.aklivity.io/aws/get-started/public-proxy).
+An alternative and more flexible solution is the [Zilla Plus (Public MSK Proxy)](../amazon-msk/public-proxy.md).
 The Proxy is deployed via a CloudFormation template, and acts as intermediary that securely routes connectivity between external clients and MSK brokers without having to modify the brokers.
 :::

 ## Set up mTLS Authentication between MSK and Zilla

-Once your MSK cluster is reachable over the internet, it will rely on Mutual TLS to authenticate external clients.
+Once your MSK cluster is reachable over the internet, it will rely on `mTLS` to authenticate external clients.
 Setting up `mTLS` between MSK and Zilla is done in three steps:

 1. Create a trusted Client Certificate in Amazon Certificate Manager (ACM).
 2. Export the Client Certificate as well as the Certificate Authority (CA) Certificate.